Importance of High Availability in ESB

 - Reliability – Information is distributed across the grid, making it both more reliable and safer in times of failure.

-Mule ESB’s HA uses an in-memory data grid that is deployed by companies with transaction rates, such as Facebook and Amazon.
+Mule as an ESB’s HA uses an in-memory data grid that is deployed by companies with transaction rates, such as Facebook and Amazon.
 Unable to afford even seconds of downtime, these companies trust Mule to provide instant information replication.
 This same data model is the foundation for all HA deployments, ensuring every organization a highly reliable service.

 Advanced High Availability, Simplified